OleFranz/SimpleWindow/README.md

 # SimpleWindow

-A package to easily create windows in Python using GLFW, OpenCV-Python, NumPy, pywin32 and ctypes.
+A package to easily create and manage windows in Python

 ## Installation